OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 From codebehind of your .ascx you can pass whatever you want to angular.

 ### Automatic build DNN modul for installation inside DNN
-[I need to tested, sholud work this template is from Torsten Weggen - bitboxx.com] Building DNN package via visual studio on build Release.
+[I need to test it, this part is from template Torsten Weggen template - bitboxx.com] Building your solution with visual studio on **Release mode** automaticaly visual studio make DNN package zip file with all informations.

 # What you need to do step by step: